Discrete physical states and correction terms in the Supersymmetric c=1 Model of String Theory

+The Virasoro primary states with negative ghost number $-n$, which are typically not $BRST$ invariant, are usually annihilated by the picture-changing operator.
+The states $P_{-n,m}$ are polynomial expressions in $\partial X,\ \psi,$ and their derivatives, with a conformal weight of $h=1/2(n^{2}-m^{2})+n+1$, ensuring that the integrals have a total dimension of $1$.
+To begin, one starts with the Liouville-dressed tachyonic Virasoro primaries for a given $n$

-with integer $l$ and acts on them with various combinations of lowering T-operators (i.e. those having singular $OPE$s with integrands of $V_{l}$).
-The obtained operators will be the multiplets of $SU(n)$, including the operators of $BRST$ cohomologies with non-trivial ghost dependence (not removable by the picture changing).
-These operators are generally of the form
+with integer $l$ and acts on them with various combinations of the lowering $T$-operators.
+The obtained operators will be the multiplets of $SU(n)$, including the operators of $BRST$ cohomologies with non-trivial ghost dependence.